Koken-Community-Support/OxyGen/README.md

 Thanks to Daniel (@DanielMuller) Muller for helping out with the PhotoSwipe integration.

-Thanks to Chris (@Hard-One) for all the bug hunting and suggestions!
+Thanks to Christopher (@Hard-One) Bayer for all the bug hunting and suggestions!